trumpiter-max/Proactive-cyber-defence/chapter-10-Management-diagnostics-and-tracing.md

 - Global settings for the machine
 - Contains all the systemwide configuration subkeys:
   - `BCD00000000` :  Boot Configuration Database (BCD) information.
 BCDEdit command-line utility allows you to modify the BCD using symbolic names for the elements and objects
-  - `COMPONENTS` :  information pertinent to the Component Based Servicing (CBS) stack (this stack contains various files and resources that are part of a Windows installation image)
+  - `COMPONENTS` :  information pertinent to the Component-Based Servicing (CBS) stack (this stack contains various files and resources that are part of a Windows installation image)
   - `HARDWARE` : descriptions of the system’s legacy hardware and some  hardware device-to-driver mappings
   - `SAM`(Security Account Manager) : holds local account and group information, such as user passwords, group definitions, and domain associations.
   - `SECURITY` : stores systemwide security policies and user-rights assignments
-  - `SOFTWARE` : stores systemwide configuration information not needed to boot the system, paths to application files and directories and licensing and expiration date information of third-party applications.
+  - `SOFTWARE` : stores systemwide configuration information not needed to boot the system, paths to application files and directories, and licensing and expiration date information of third-party applications.
   - `SYSTEM` : contains the systemwide configuration information needed to boot the system (which device drivers to load and which services to start)